December 16, 2022 0 Comment

 A Complete Guide to Recognizing Customer Service Representatives

-The performance and behaviour of the customer service representatives in an organization determine the customer experience to a great extent.
-In fact, studies show that as many as 85% of the customers stop doing business with an organization only because of poor customer service.
+Studies show that as many as 85% of customers stop doing business with an organization only because of poor customer service.
 Hence, recognizing customer service representatives is critical for any organization to keep them motivated and committed to delivering the highest levels of service and experience to customers.

 Understanding the Profile of Customer Service Representatives